 The Milwaukee native is married to Rose Marie with two sons, Kevin and Steve, and two grandsons, Nicolas and Christopher.
 Bruce now resides in Florida.

-Matt McKendry has served as Major League Baseball's Director of Umpire Administration since 2012 and has been with MLB since 2000.
-In his current role, Matt is responsible for administering day-to-day umpire operations and facilitating communication between MLB's Umpiring Department, the Major League Umpires and Minor League Baseball.
+Matt McKendry was named Major League Baseball's Director of Umpire Administration in 2012 and has been with MLB since 2000.
+In his current role as Senior Director, Umpire Operations, Matt is responsible for administering day-to-day umpire operations and facilitating communication between MLB's Umpiring Department, the Major League Umpires and Minor League Baseball.
 McKendry also assists in the scheduling of umpire assignments and maintaining records of information related to the Department's programs and initiatives.

 McKendry served in MLB's On-Field Operations Department from 2002 through 2011, working first under the direction of Bob Watson and then Joe Garagiola, Jr. His duties included investigating all on-field incidents and situations, assisting with disciplinary action decisions, monitoring pace of game issues, supporting the Uniform and Protective Equipment Regulations programs and administering his department's Stadium Operations and Groundskeeping projects.
 In that capacity McKendry assisted the Umpiring Department throughout the year with a number of administrative and research issues.